 Proofreading is a legitimate work-from-home job that gives you the opportunity to make an income from the comfort of your own home.

-Working as a proofreader means that you read a piece of content and find grammatical errors, spelling mistakes, or punctuation problems.
+According to Merriam Webster, to proofread is “to read and mark corrections in (something).”
+This is exactly what happens when you proofread from home.
+A proofreader reads a piece of content to find grammatical errors, spelling mistakes, or punctuation problems.
 This isn’t full-fledged editing, so you don’t need to worry about things like sentence structure, or paragraph coherence.
 Instead, you’re just looking for basic errors.

 Working from home as a proofreader is something that you can easily fit into your day as a side hustle.
 If you wanted, you could even make this a full-time job.

-Some of the perks include the opportunity to work for yourself, the chance to make money wherever you have an Internet connection, and the ability to do this even if you don’t have a degree.
+Some of the perks include the opportunity to work for yourself, the chance to make money wherever you have an Internet connection.

 Interested in learning more about how to become a proofreader?
 Read on and find out all about this work-at-home job in this proofreading guide.